Finding DBT Therapy Near Me: Dialectical Behavior Therapy Options

 - Support

-DBT skills training focuses on four modules: distress tolerance, emotional control, interpersonal effectiveness, and mindfulness.
+DBT or dialectical behavior therapy skills training focuses on four modules: distress tolerance, emotional control, interpersonal effectiveness, and mindfulness.

 Cognitive-behavioral therapy is centered around challenging unwanted and unhelpful thought patterns to change behaviors.
-Dialectical behavior therapy helps clients manage emotional control and reduce potentially destructive behaviors.
-It involves mindfulness and a structured skill-learning environment with worksheets and homework.
+Dialectical behavior therapy (DBT) helps clients manage emotional control and reduce potentially destructive behaviors.
+This therapy involves mindfulness and a structured skill-learning environment with worksheets and homework.
 CBT can be structured but may not always be.
 Both treatment options can be effective.

 You can purchase the DBT skills workbook to learn about DBT independently.
 However, DBT therapy with a professional is unique in that it offers structured support, lessons, and interactive activities with a professional.
-In DBT groups, you can meet new friends, relate to the experiences of others, and feel less alone in your experiences.
+In DBT groups, you don’t only focus on the treatment but you can also meet new friends, relate to the experiences of others, and feel less alone in your experiences.
 Although anyone may benefit from practicing DBT skills, DBT therapy offers a comprehensive way to learn and use them, with personalized support and treatment planning.

 DBT can be effective in treating PTSD and past adverse experiences.
 However, the focus of the therapy may not be on talking about trauma or expressing your past.
-Instead, DBT focuses on learning skills and staying in the present moment.
+Instead, DBT, as a special type of therapy, focuses on learning skills and staying in the present moment.

 What is DBT therapy best for?

-Can I do DBT therapy on my own?
+Can I do DBT therapy on my own or do I need a therapist?

 What is the success rate of DBT therapy?